 The members of the Havanese Club of America (HCA) serve as the guardians of the breed.
 To fulfill that role, we take pride in proactive health testing to monitor and maintain the health of the breed.

 The HCA participates in the Canine Health Information Center (CHIC) program through the Orthopedic Foundation for Animals (OFA).
 CHIC is a centralized canine health database which promotes health testing and reporting of results for all purebred dogs.
 In order for a dog to receive a CHIC number it must have breed specific health tests performed.
-The HCA has decided that for a Havanese to receive a CHIC certificate, the owner must provide results for four distinct tests: OFA hearing (BAER), hips, patellas and an annual eye exam(CAER).
+The HCA has decided that for a Havanese to receive a CHIC certificate, the owner must provide results for three distinct tests: OFA hips, patellas and an annual eye exam(CAER).

 Since the original intent with the CHIC program was to simply encourage widespread testing and the open disclosure of results through the OFA database, dogs do not have to pass the required testing in order to obtain a CHIC number.